p3lim/p3lim.github.io/_posts/2015-12-25-raspi-debian.md

 title: Setting up a Raspberry Pi
 tags: raspi
 ---
-In the attempt to rid my computer of all software and services that would require it to run 24/7, I've decided to offload most of the stuff I need to have running onto a better platform.
+In the attempt to rid my computer of all software and services that would require it to run 24/7, I've decided to offload most of the stuff that would need to run all the time onto a better platform.

 This is the first post in (hopefully) a series that'll cover what is possible to do with the Raspberry Pi, starting off by getting the device ready.
 <!--more-->